Might God be calling you to serve as a permanent deacon within the Clifton Diocese?

 - Have others suggested that you might consider the permanent diaconate to be a vocation for you?

-Why not have a chat with your parish priest?
-He will be able to help you to discern whether or not you should consider applying to be accepted onto the formation programme for the permanent diaconate.
-If you know any deacons it would be helpful to talk to them, and their wives if possible, about what it means to be a deacon.
+We would always recommend that you have a chat first of all with your own parish priest.
+He will be able to help you to understand what the permanent diaconate is about.
+Next do have a talk with Deacon Steve Boughton who can help you with the initial discernment and whether or not you might consider applying to be accepted onto the formation programme for the permanent diaconate.
+If you know any of our current deacons it would also be helpful to talk to them, and their wives if possible, about what it means to be a deacon.